 Penticton is surrounded by a wide range of responsibly maintained road cycling routes and bike trails.

 The 45 km loop around Skaha Lake and the Kettle Valley Rail (KVR) Trail both offer incredible vistas and panoramic lake views.
 The KVR trail heading north to Naramata offers plenty of winery or lunch options and lookout stops along the way.
 Follow our Naramata Bench culinary trail, which combines outdoor adventure with a focus on our local spirits and craft distilleries.
+In town, we have the lake-to-lake bike route, providing a safe route through town to ride from one lake to other.
 For the more adventurous rider Three Blind Mice and Campbell Mountain offer some of the best singletrack mountain biking terrain in BC.